+Brush up on the basics with our quick pattern terminology guide.
 Patterns are the foundation of garment production.
-Get it right and you have a success on your hands.
-Get it wrong and it may just be a disaster.
-This is why it is so important to know as much as you can before you embark on that big project.
-Brush up on the basics with our quick terminology guide.
+Get it right, you have success on your hands.
+Get it wrong, it might be a disaster.
+This is why it is so important to find out as much as you can before you embark on a big project.

 The A to Z

 The following are some of the most common terms that you might come across when you flick through the sewing books.
 Swot up on these and you will soon know your block from your sloper.

 Blending is as it sounds making two separate lines appear as one in the final design.
 The blend will be part of the pattern that you will be working from.